 SBS bus mounts road divider in Simei; 1 taken to hospital

-SINGAPORE: One person was taken to hospital after an SBS bus mounted a road divider in Simei on Tuesday (Jul 9), causing two lanes to be closed to traffic.
+SINGAPORE: The driver of an SBS bus was taken to hospital after the vehicle mounted a road divider in Simei on Tuesday (Jul 9), causing two lanes to be closed to traffic.

-In a dashcam video sent to CNA, the bus can be seen atop the divider in the centre of the four-lane road.
+In a dashcam video sent by a CNA reader, the bus can be seen atop the divider in the centre of the four-lane road.

+"The whole front windshield (of the bus) was smashed," said the reader, who did not want to be named.

 The Singapore Civil Defence Force (SCDF) said it responded to an accident at the junction of Simei Road and Simei Street 4 at about 6.40pm.